Bank of America completes Brexit switch with 100 staff moving to Dublin

 It brings the US bank’s Ireland-based workforce to more than 800, split between offices in Leopardstown and Hatch Street.

-The bank said the new Dublin-headquartered entity would now act as its main European banking arm, operating through branches in Amsterdam, Brussels, Frankfurt, London and Madrid.
+The bank said the new Dublin-headquartered entity would now act as its main European banking arm, operating through branches in Amsterdam, Brussels, Frankfurt, London, Madrid, Milan, Paris and Zurich.

 The majority of the relocated positions relate to control and support functions within the bank, including finance, risk, compliance, technology and operations.
 Its main trading arm is to be relocated to Paris in the first quarter of next year.